SSkimmd/ConsoleGame/README.md

 # Development Patterns Utilised
 For the project overall i opted to use composition over inheritance. \
-The prototype follows the basic pattern of having a main game loop, a level manager and a display/screen.
+The prototype attempts to follow as many of the best practises seen in other game engines. \
+Examples of this are:
+- Using tuple's for position data as a substitute for vector2's found in the unity game engine.
+- FixedUpdate functions being called at a set interval to keep consistent amount of time between frames.

 Application Diagram \
 ![Application Diagram](screenshots/application-diagram.drawio.png)